School Meals

 To give our pupils a wide variety of options, our lunch menu operates on a three week rota and includes Halal and non-Halal meat.

-Also available daily are a choice of freshly baked flavoured or wholemeal bread, a fresh salad bar, water, seasonal fresh vegetables, seasonal fresh fruit, fruit yoghurt and fruit jelly.
+Also available daily are a choice of freshly baked wholemeal bread, a fresh salad bar, water, seasonal fresh vegetables, seasonal fresh fruit, fruit yoghurt and fruit jelly.

 You may wish to send your own snack in to school for your child to eat during breaktime.
 This must be a healthy snack as opposed to chocolate, sweets or crisps.